Mu (land): Hong Kong

 The Chinese units of measurement used in Hong Kong are similar to those used in Macau.
 In 1976 the Hong Kong Metrication Ordinance allowed a gradual replacement of the system in favor of the SI metric system.
-The Weights and Measures Ordinance defines the metric, imperial, and Chinese units.
-As of 2012, all three systems are legal for trade and are in widespread use.
+The Weights and Measures Ordinance does not recognize Chinese units for area.

 The standard commercial measure of real estate area is in square feet of the imperial system.
 Apartment or office size is generally still given in square feet.
 However, square metres are used for official purposes.

-The traditional units of agricultural land area are the mau or mou (Cantonese for mu, a unit used throughout China) and the local dau chung (斗種).
+The traditional units of agricultural land area are the mau or mou (Cantonese for mu) and the local dau chung (斗種).
 Notionally the two units are defined differently, with the dau chung being the amount of land which could be planted by one dau (斗) of rice; in practice the area of one dau chung is roughly equal to one mau.

 Taiwan

 In Taiwan, the principal unit for measuring the floor space of an office or apartment is 坪 (Taiwanese Hokkien: pêⁿ, Hakka: phiàng, Mandarin: píng).
 The unit derives from the Japanese tsubo, the base unit of the Japanese area.
 The principal unit of land measure is 甲 (Taiwanese Hokkien: kah, Hakka: kap, Mandarin: jiǎ).
 The unit is derived from the obsolete Dutch morgen, which was introduced during Taiwan's Dutch era.

 Taiwanese mu is derived from Japanese se, i.e., equals one Japanese se or 30 ping.